Dr. Querine Hanlon

 Mr. Cornelius holds a BA degree in Philosophy from Auburn University and an MA degree in Strategic Security Studies from the College of International Security Affairs, National Defense University.
 He is also a graduate of Marine Corps’ Expeditionary Warfare School and Command and Staff College.
 Mr Cornelius is the recipient of numerous awards, including the Defense Meritorious Service Medal, Navy and Marine Corps Commendation Medal (Combat V), Navy Marine Corps Achievement Medal, Army Achievement Medal, Combat Action Ribbon, Iraqi Campaign Medal, Afghanistan Campaign Medal, Global War on Terrorism Expeditionary Medal, Global War on Terrorism Service Medal, and the National Defense Medal.

-Ms. Coulouris holds a BA in International Affairs and Political Science from Northeastern University.
-She is currently pursuing a Master’s Degree in Global Security Studies at Johns Hopkins University.
-Ms. Coulouris is a 2018 Gender in Foreign Policy Fellow at Young Professionals in Foreign Policy.
+Ms. Coulouris holds a MA in Global Security Studies from Johns Hopkins University and a BA in International Affairs and Political Science from Northeastern University.
+Currently, Ms. Coulouris is a cohort member of the Africa Policy Accelerator at the Center for Strategic and International Studies.
+Ms. Coulouris was also the 2018 Gender in Foreign Policy Fellow at Young Professionals in Foreign Policy.

 Will Davis joined Strategic Capacity Group (SCG) in August 2019 as a Project Assistant to support delivery of SCG’s capacity building programs worldwide.